paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 7. Press Select on the main menu to eject your SD card
 8. Put your SD card in your computer, then copy over `sysNAND_original.bin` and `emuNAND_original.bin` to a safe folder on your computer, you will need them later **(Your backups should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if they do not, you should delete them and make new ones!)**
 9. Delete `emuNAND_original.bin` and `sysNAND_original.bin` from your SD card
-18. Reinsert your SD card into your 3DS, press Start and right at the same time to reboot, then boot your 3DS into RedNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching CakesFW from the HomeBrew Launcher)
+18. Reinsert your SD card into your 3DS, press Start and right at the same time to reboot, then boot your 3DS into RedNAND using any CFW (if you followed Part 3 of this guide, you can do this by launching Luma3DS from the HomeBrew Launcher)
 19. Launch the Health and Safety Application (which is now FBI) on RedNAND
 20. Navigate to `TinyFormat.cia` and press A to install
 21. Press home to exit FBI, then launch TinyFormat using the home menu icon